Skip to content

 #pragma once

-⚠️ Pitfall Warning: Although #pragma once is concise, it might have compatibility issues in certain edge cases (symbolic linked files, network path mappings).
-Just pick one approach and keep it consistent across the project—if we are unsure, use the traditional #ifndef approach, as it is guaranteed by the standard.
+⚠️ Pitfall Warning: While #pragma once is concise, it may have compatibility issues in certain edge cases (symbolic link files, network path mappings).
+Choosing one strategy and keeping consistent is fine—if unsure, use the traditional #ifndef scheme, as it is guaranteed by the standard.

 Step 4 — Getting Hands-On with Basic I/O